ham-radio-software/D-Rats/README.md

 ## Supported systems

-Currently this experimental fork is only being tested by John Malmberg on Anti-X linux, which can run both the experimental version and the stable version and Msys2 mingw64 on Microsoft Windows which can only run the Python 3 version.
+This should run on any system with currently supported Python 3 and a GTK 3 library.

+There may be commercial Pythons that are free for non-commercial use that may come with a GTK+ 3 library.
+John Malmberg will not be testing any product that requires a paid license for commercial use.
+If someone wants to contribute instructions on how to install on a Commercial Python to
+<https://github.com/ham-radio-software/D-Rats/wiki> that will help others.

+### Microsoft Windows

+This generally requires installing the msys2 package from
+<https://www.msys2.org/wiki/MSYS2-installation/>, which is what is currently
+used for testing.

+Other alternatives Windows Subsystem for Linux with a Linux installed or Cygwin <https://www.cygwin.com/install.html>.
+At the present time those are not being tested.

+### Linux and MAC OS-X

-Anti-X Linux is a Debian based distribution that will run on older systems with limited memory.
+Current testing is primarily done with Anti-X Linux which is a Debian based distribution that will run on older systems with limited memory.

 This version requires Python 3.7+ and GTK-3.

-For now support or the pre-built executables has been dropped.
-You will need to install a Python 3 interpreter.

-John Malmberg will not be installing or testing any Python interpreter that requires a paid license for commercial work, even if that license allows free non-commercial use.
-Some Python distributions for Desktop platforms have this restriction.

 ---